 On 24 Mar 1944, this aircraft was on a cargo mission from Chabua, India to Ondal, India via Tezpur.
 The pilot was given night instrument clearance from Chabua to Ondal.
 There was light to moderate thunderstorm activity with ground fog and intermittent hail along the entire route, with heaviest storm activity in the Tezpur and Misamari area.

 The aircraft crashed enroute, killing all the crew.
 Cause of crash is undetermined.
 Dead: 4.

 - Pilot: 1st Lt.
 Richard S. Austin

 - Flight Engineer: Cpl.
 Arnold B. Stavinoha

-A position report was received as being over Pathalipam, India at 8,000 ft.
-There were no further radio contacts with this ship.
-Negative replies were received in answer to all queries sent.
-This aircraft disappeared somewhere on the Hump and was declared missing as of 17 July 1945.
-A concentrated search was conducted to no avail, and the search was abandoned as of 17 August 1945.
+A received position report put the aircraft over Pathalipam at 8,000 ft.
+There were no further radio contacts with this aircraft.
+No replies were received in response to all queries sent.
+The aircraft disappeared somewhere on the Hump and was declared missing as of 17 Jul 1945.
+A concentrated search was conducted to no avail, and the search was abandoned on 17 Aug 1945.
 In view of the complete absence of information, the cause of the accident remains undetermined.
-All aboard this aircraft have been declared dead.
+Crew declared dead.
 Dead: 4.

 - Pilot: 1st Lt.
 Allen R. Turner

 - Radio Operator: Cpl.
 Robert L. McAdoo

 This aircraft was enroute from Kunming, China to Misamari, India on 20 Feb 1944.